MiquelNasarre/FourierS2/README.md

 ## Features & Interactions

-Before going through all the widgets and how they work lets explore how to interact with directly with the plots.
+Before going through all the widgets and how they work lets explore how to interact directly with the plots.
 On any loaded plot you can drag it around with the mouse, changing its orientation.
 You can use the mouse wheel to resize it, and if you use it while holding the mouse button the figure will rotate on its axis.